 - Collage of Max Hydration Method Results for My Hair

-- 5 Best Conditioners for Step 2 of the Max Hydration Method
+- 5 Best Conditioners for the Max Hydration Method

 The clay rinsing step in the max hydration method process is necessary for curl formation and clumping.
 It is where all the previous things you’ve done to prepare your hair starts coming together.

 I use three clay brands.
-One on it’s own when I can find it and the other two mixed together as each one used separately simply doesn’t work right.
-Below are the brands I’ve found out to be the best:
+One on its own when I can find them and the other two mixed together as each one used separately simply doesn’t work right.
+Below are the brands I’ve found out to be the best:-

 - The pH level of the ghassoul was too high and it dried my hair out even though the curl definition was commendable.